CarlosNZ/fig-tree-evaluator/README.md

 // -> 6
 ```

-Which would be represented diagramatically with the following expression tree:
+Which would be represented diagrammatically with the following expression tree:

 ![Example 2](/docs/img/Example_1.png)